epfl-ada/ada-2021-project-acmu/README.md

 ![topic clusters](./figures/clusters1.png)

 > ### What are the most common subjects tackled by politicians?
 As a crude example, we can investigate the occurrences of the topic word in the quotations by a politician.
 We pre-process the data using NLTK to identify commonly used nouns within speaker quotations.
-As an example, we empirically observe differences between nouns for Trump and Obama.
-Using the initial results of the first question, we conduct additional analysis on the quotes contained within topic clusters.
-We keep track of the political party of the members within each topic cluster and output the number of quotes each party is associated with for a given topic.
-For the future milestone, we will refine our analyses based on the labelled topic clusters.
-The table below represents the most common words for two representative US politicians of opposing parties.
+As an example, we empirically observe differences between nouns for Trump and Obama, which are discussed in the notebook.
+The table below represents the 10 most common nouns of each speaker.

 | Donald Trump | Barack Obama |
 |--------------|--------------|